Power/Interest Grid: Segmenting Stakeholders for Better Buy-In

 Business-Analysis

 Every project involves people—some who support it, some who resist it, and some who influence its success in unexpected ways.
 That’s why stakeholder analysis is one of the most important early steps in any initiative.
-By clearly identifying your stakeholders and understanding their needs, you can tailor your communication, reduce resistance, and build stronger support.

 Read More